<span style="color: #FFFFFF !important;">EMI Share Valuations for UK Founders: What HMRC Looks For</span> | Consult EFC – Fractional CFO Insights

 The valuation also needs to match the actual rights attached to the shares.
 A headline company value is only part of the story.

 EMI options are valued when you grant them.
-A number prepared weeks later is not the same thing.
-That matters because young companies can change quickly.
+A valuation prepared weeks or months after the fact is completely invalid.

-A good EMI valuation blends company performance, capital structure and current market evidence.
-There is no single shortcut.
-Still, the same practical inputs come up again and again.
+A robust EMI valuation blends company performance, capital structure, and current market evidence.
+While there is no single shortcut, HMRC expects to see these practical inputs:

 Stage matters.
 Revenue matters.
 Profitability, or the lack of it, matters.
 So do cash position, runway, debt, market conditions and the cap table.
 For SaaS businesses, recurring revenue, churn, gross margin and growth rates can support value.
 They don’t replace a proper valuation, but they do help explain it.